A Good Choice?

 I have tested the graphics card in P and Q modes to check for performance loss if any.
 For this purpose, Witcher 3 was used using Ultra settings at 4K.
 Here are the results:

 Effective from this content, I will be using HWInfo 64 to record the power consumption of the graphics card.
 It seems like the HWinfo 64 is measuring the total power draw of the graphics card, not just the GPU.
-The below graph is showing the power draw of the graphics card only and not of the PC.
-The power draw of Nvidia GeForce GTX 1080 FE seems sketchy as the chip itself has TDP of 180W.
+The below graph shows the power draw of the graphics card only and not of the PC.
+The power draw of the Nvidia GeForce GTX 1080 FE seems sketchy as the chip itself has a TDP of 180W.

 Here is the graph showing the maximum boost clocks out of the box without any overclocking.